bOhYee/DLX-MS2023/README.md

 - an **extended ISA**;
 - an almost fully **structural datapath**, to create more efficient designs, in terms of delay and area usages.

-A more detailed explanation on how it works can be found in "/Documentation", together with the schemes of some of the components developed.
+A more detailed explanation on how the CPU works can be found in the produced [report](Documentation/Documentation.pdf), together with the details and schematics of some of the components developed.
+Inside the `Documentation` folder, some schemes are also provided for better readability and can be opened by using the [Flowchart Maker web application](https://app.diagrams.net/).

 ## Supported instructions
 A list of all the supported instructions of the DLX microprocessor can be found in the next sections, to easily allow realizing test programs for checking the CPU behaviour.
 All of them work on 32-bits values and produce 32-bits results. `RS1`, `RS2` refer to the source registers while `RD` refers to the destination register.
 Their index can vary between 0 and 31 (i.e. `r0`, `r1`, ..., `r31`). `#Imm` indicates a 16-bits or 26-bits value, depending on the instruction, that can be inserted by the programmer inside the instruction, using a decimal or hexadecimal notation (other notations may be supported, based on the compiler used).
 For some instructions, this immediate value is sign-extended, while for others it is zero-extended.
 This is the case of unsigned instructions, denoted with a `u` letter, and the logic functions.